mapircamera/Kernel/interfacing-with-kernel/software-interface/mcc/transferring-media.md

 Transfer mode mounts the SD cards inside each Kernel camera to your computer so you can browse the contents.

-To enter Transfer mode, make sure you have clicked the Connect button and found all the connected cameras.
+To enter Transfer mode, make sure you have clicked the Connect button and found all the connected cameras (names should show up in the log).
 Then click the "Start/Stop Transfer Mode" button.
 The cameras will go into Transfer mode one at a time.
 Their SD cards will begin showing up on your computer.

 Once all the SD cards are mounted MCC will pop up a window:
 ![](/assets/trans_window.PNG)

-Checking the "Transfer Images" box will transfer the contents of the SD cards of all cameras to the "Output Folder" location.
+#####Checking the "Transfer Images" box will transfer the contents of the SD cards of all cameras to the "Output Folder" location.
-Checking the "Delete Original Images" box will delete the contents on the SD cards of all cameras after transferring is complete.
+#####Checking the "Delete Original Images" box will delete the contents on the SD cards of all cameras AFTER transferring is complete.
-Click the "Browse" button to choose the location to transfer the contents of the SD cards of all cameras to.
+#####Click the "Browse" button to choose the location to transfer the contents of the SD cards of all cameras to.
 A folder will be created per camera named after the camera's 3 character name.

 If you want to manage the files on the camera's SD card yourself then you can simply close this window.